Dance

 The participant must perform two contrasting solos in two of the following styles: Jazz or Lyrical Jazz, Variety, Song and Dance and Tap.

-Hip Hop/Street Dance may be used as a second solo only.
+Hip Hop/Street Dance or Acrobatics Dance may be used as a second solo only.

 Previous winners at the Provincial festival are required to move up to the next level when next going to the Provincials.
 For example – a Provincial winner in Level I Ballet would next compete at Level II Ballet.